remix-run/remix/docs/utils/parse-multipart-form-data.md

 These are fully featured utilities for handling fairly simple use cases.
 It's not recommended to load anything but quite small files into memory.
 Saving files to disk is a reasonable solution for many use cases.
 But if you want to upload the file to a file hosting provider, then you'll need to write your own.

+Other handlers than `unstable_createMemoryUploadHandler` can't store non-file values as `string` objects.
+You should combine them by `unstable_composeUploadHandlers` if there're non-file entries in the request.

 [the-browser-file-api]: https://developer.mozilla.org/en-US/docs/Web/API/File
 [the-blob-api]: https://developer.mozilla.org/en-US/docs/Web/API/Blob